KyorCode/Aeacus/README.md

-# Kharon
+# Aeacus

-> Hades his ferryman, he who carries the souls of the recently deceased across the river Styx and Achaaron.
+> One of the tree judges in Hades his service.

 Javascript full stack event mastery